 The name of the Corporation, herein called the Association, shall be Historic Kenwood Neighborhood Association.

-The Historic Kenwood Neighborhood Association shall be located in St. Petersburg, Florida, bounded by the North side of Central Ave to the South side of 9th Ave N., West from I-275 to 34th St. N (“bounded area”).
+The Historic Kenwood Neighborhood Association shall be located in St. Petersburg, Florida, bounded by the North side of Central Avenue to the South side of 9th Avenue North, and West from I-275 to 34th Street North (“bounded area”).

-The principle address shall be the Association’s Post Office Box, or other such address within the City Limits, as the Board of Directors may from time to time designate.
+The principle address shall be the Association’s Post Office Box, or other such address within the City Limits, as designated by the Board of Directors.

 The purpose of the Historic Kenwood Neighborhood Association shall be to promote a sense of community for our neighborhood; forge working relationships with the City; foster civic participation; promote beautification and pride in the neighborhood; maintain, enhance, and encourage quality housing that reinforces the character and charm of our historic neighborhood; and provide a focal point for all neighborhood issues that affect a significant number of our residents.

 - The officers of the Association shall consist of President, Vice President, Secretary, and Treasurer, and any other officers as the Board of Directors may from time to time specify.
 No two offices may be held by the same person at the same time.
 No person shall be elected or serve on the Board of Directors who holds any elected office in Federal, State, County, or City Governments, or who has announced candidacy for election to any office in the above named governments.

 - The officers shall be elected by the membership for a term of office of one year at the Annual Meeting.